maria-ampleeva/bioinf-infra/README.md

 ### [0.4] Explain briefly: (1) what is IP, (2) what IPs are called 'white'/public, (3) and what happens when you enter 'google.com' into the web browser.

 (1)IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.
+There are four types of IP addresses: public, private, static, and dynamic .An IP address serves two main functions: network interface identification and location addressing.
+Internet Protocol version 4 (IPv4) defines an IP address as a 32-bit number.However, because of the growth of the Internet and the depletion of available IPv4 addresses, a new version of IP (IPv6), using 128 bits for the IP address, was standardized in 1998.
+IPv6 deployment has been ongoing since the mid-2000s.

 (2)A public IP address is an IP address that can be accessed directly over the internet and is assigned to your network router by your internet service provider (ISP).